Amazing Snow Facts

-Many believe that it can be too cold to snow because icy temperatures reduce the number of water droplets available to freeze into snowflakes.
+- Many believe that it can be too cold to snow due to icy temperatures.
+This apparently reduces the number of water droplets available to freeze into snowflakes.
 But according to the Met Office, this is a myth.
-“It is never too cold to snow,”
+“It is never too cold to snow.”